k2view-academy/K2View-Academy/articles/26_fabric_security_iam/07_user_IAM_overview.md

 **Using SAML as the SSO methodology**.
 This brings additional benefits, in addition to admin operation perspectives: first, it improves the user experience.
 Users do not need to type their credentials repeatedly on different services within the organization.
 Second, in terms of security, the authentication credentials are neither handled nor known by Fabric.
 See [here](/articles/26_fabric_security_iam/08_user_IAM_SSO_overview.md) more about SSO.

-  Fabric is ready to work with commonly used and major IDPs such as Azure AD and Okta.
+  Fabric is ready to work with commonly used and major IDPs such as Microsoft Entra ID and Okta.

 Fabric also provides the option to **block** access either for console or web access.
 This capability empowers the security access control, for example, when an organization wants users' access to be limited to only specific node/s in a cluster.